-The Renaissance Computing Institute (RENCI) at UNC Asheville will hold an open house from 3:30-5 p.m. on Friday, April 2, at the RENCI at UNC Asheville Community Engagement Site, located in the Grove Arcade in downtown Asheville.
+The Renaissance Computing Institute (RENCI) at UNC Asheville will hold a drop-in open house from 3:30-5 p.m.
+Friday, October 15, at the RENCI at UNC Asheville Engagement Site, located in the Grove Arcade in downtown Asheville.
 The event is free and open to the public.

 The Fall 2010 issue of “The Great Smokies Review,” an online literary magazine published by UNC Asheville’s Great Smokies Writing Program (GSWP), is now on the Web and ready for viewing at www.thegreatsmokiesreview.org.

 Registration is now open for a Graduate Record Examination (GRE) prep course offered by UNC Asheville's Professional Education Program.
 Classes will meet on UNC Asheville's campus beginning October 18.

 The UNC Asheville Board of Trustees recently honored noted civic leader Janice W. Brumit for her extensive work in the community by naming Pisgah House in her honor.
 Now known as the Janice W. Brumit Pisgah House at UNC Asheville, the multipurpose facility serves as the residence for UNC Asheville chancellors and as a venue for meetings and events hosted by the chancellor on behalf of the university.